Master of Science in Marketing

 Today’s marketers must be proficient in digital and social business strategies and the use of emerging technologies to maximize customer engagement.
 Our specialized master’s program combines creativity with data-driven problem solving through coursework, cases, guest speakers, networking events and experiential learning opportunities that teach you the skills necessary to stand out in today’s marketplace.

 The Haslam MS in Marketing is an intensive, 32-credit-hour program designed to be completed in 10 months by full-time residential students at our Knoxville campus.
 The program begins with two foundational courses in July, followed by four courses in the fall, two short courses in the winter term and four courses in the spring semester.
-The spring term includes a capstone course (MARK 550) that engages students directly with a client on a project, providing an opportunity to integrate program learnings.
+The spring term includes a capstone course (MARK 550) that engages students directly with a client on a project, providing an opportunity to integrate program learnings with real-world data.

 Total Program Hours – 32